SuperOffice/typescript-for-superoffice/docs/online-architecture.md

 ![Architecture overview](./assets/images/online-architecture.png)

-1. Upon execution of a CRMScript2 by a tenant, an HTTP request is dispatched to the CRMScript2 Service within the Kubernetes environment.
+1. Upon execution of a `TypeScript for SuperOffice` by a tenant, an HTTP request is dispatched to the `TypeScript for SuperOffice` Service within the Kubernetes environment.

 2. YARP determines the version currently in use by the tenant.
-Subsequently, the request is routed to a Service that operates the corresponding version of the RTE (CRMScript2 Run-Time Environment).
+Subsequently, the request is routed to a Service that operates the corresponding version of the RTE (`TypeScript for SuperOffice` Run-Time Environment).

 3. The targeted container initiates a node application.
 This application leverages the Node Cluster module to efficiently distribute incoming requests to an appropriate worker.